Differential equation: Example

 In classical mechanics, the motion of a body is described by its position and velocity as the time value varies.
 Newton's laws allow these variables to be expressed dynamically (given the position, velocity, acceleration and various forces acting on the body) as a differential equation for the unknown position of the body as a function of time.

 In some cases, this differential equation (called an equation of motion) may be solved explicitly.

 An example of modeling a real-world problem using differential equations is the determination of the velocity of a ball falling through the air, considering only gravity and air resistance.
 The ball's acceleration towards the ground is the acceleration due to gravity minus the deceleration due to air resistance.
 Gravity is considered constant, and air resistance may be modeled as proportional to the ball's velocity.
 This means that the ball's acceleration, which is a derivative of its velocity, depends on the velocity (and the velocity depends on time).
 Finding the velocity as a function of time involves solving a differential equation and verifying its validity.

 Types

-Differential equations can be divided into several types.
-Apart from describing the properties of the equation itself, these classes of differential equations can help inform the choice of approach to a solution.
+Differential equations can be classified several different ways.
+Besides describing the properties of the equation itself, these classes of differential equations can help inform the choice of approach to a solution.
 Commonly used distinctions include whether the equation is ordinary or partial, linear or non-linear, and homogeneous or heterogeneous.
 This list is far from exhaustive; there are many other properties and subclasses of differential equations which can be very useful in specific contexts.